Section 2508. Removal of Paint and Painting Steel Bridge Structures

 · Ventilation, if required.

 2) Include in the enclosure submittal a method or process to catch, accumulate, and ultimately contain all spent abrasive and all paint waste.
+Ensure that all containment materials are flame retardant.
 Include in the enclosure details a description and catalogue cuts of:

 · Containment materials and equipment used,